GlowingUnicorns/Car/README.md

 ## Sensor Data

-Data is collected from an array of thermistors, ultrasonic sensors, and ADCs, which is sent over the CAN-BUS to be interpretted by other computers.
+Data is collected from an array of thermistors, ultrasonic sensors, and ADCs, which is sent over the CAN-BUS to be interpreted by other computers.
 ```
   SonarSensor(trigPin1, echoPin1);
   Sensor1 = distance;